Safety, Hope, Change

 Domestic abuse can include, but is not limited to, the following:

-Domestic abuse exists as part of violence against women and girls, which also includes different forms of family violence such as forced marriage, female genital mutilation and so called “honour crimes” that are perpetrated primarily by family members, often with multiple perpetrators.
+• Domestic abuse is part of violence against women and girls, which can include forced marriage, female genital mutilation (FGM), and “honour crimes.

 What Is Abuse | My Sister's Place